Why the Northern Circuit offers Tanzania's best safari

 The Northern Circuit is the most popular region in Tanzania for safari because it boasts the UNESCO-listed sites of Ngorongoro Crater and the Serengeti.

-What are the game parks of the Northern Circuit?
+What game parks are in the Northern Circuit?

 Map of the Northern Circuit

 Which of the Northern Circuit parks should I visit?

 For a fuller view of the wildlife of northern Tanzania, we recommend visiting Ngorongoro Crater, the Serengeti, and one of the two smaller parks.

 1. A short dry season: January to mid March

 2. A long wet season: mid March to May